llooker/snowflake-usage-block/README.md

 As an example, The commands below would be used if the user in your looker connection was granted the "looker_role" and that is how you plan on permissioning the SNOWFLAKE shared DB:

 ```
-grant usage on database SNOWFLAKE to role looker_role;
+grant imported privileges on database SNOWFLAKE to role looker_role;
-grant usage on schema SNOWFLAKE.ACCOUNT_USAGE to role looker_role;
-grant select on all tables in schema SNOWFLAKE.ACCOUNT_USAGE to role looker_role;
 ```